Renewable Electricity in CSEE – Opportunities and Challenges Ahead

 At the same time, the East European developing countries are moving away from regulated support schemes to more market-based frameworks, or even pure merchant renewables and emerging corporate PPAs.
 Despite the COVID-19 backdrop, the recovery in power prices since summer 2020 and recent all-time highs for EU ETS carbon allowance prices, add momentum for large renewable investment opportunities.

-This webinar will focus on the power markets of Hungary, Romania, Serbia and Ukraine, which have recently seen strong investor interest in RES-E projects.
-Join us as Philip Gueorguiev, Philipp Ortmann and Yana Andrushko discuss CSEE’s renewable electricity development, including:
+This webinar reviewed the power markets of Hungary, Romania, Serbia and Ukraine, which have recently seen strong investor interest in RES-E projects.
+Philip Gueorguiev, Philipp Ortmann and Yana Andrushko discuss CSEE’s renewable electricity development, including:

 • renewable energy targets;